Installation on OpenShift 3.11

 Adjust the values.yaml for the installation.

-helm fetch gitlab/gitlab
+helm fetch gitlab/gitlab and unpack it

 afterwards in order to see the latest version of the values.yaml and use it as a base for your adjustments.For an example configuration please see below.